BongominErickJuma/Employee-Management-System/README.md

 ### 2. Set Up the Database

 1. **Start XAMPP:**
    - Launch XAMPP and start the **Apache** and **MySQL** services.

 2. **Import the Database:**

-   - Locate the `employee_management` folder/database folder included in the project.
+   - Locate the `employee_management` folder (included in the project).
-   - cut/copy the folder and paste it into the `mysql/data` directory inside your XAMPP installation folder (e.g., `C:\xampp\mysql\data`).
+   - Copy the folder and paste it into the `mysql/data` directory inside your XAMPP installation folder (e.g., `C:\xampp\mysql\data`).
    - Open your browser and go to `http://localhost/phpmyadmin`.
-   - Select the `employee_management` database (it should appear automatically after pasting the folder).
+   - The `employee_management` database should appear automatically after pasting the folder.

 ---

 ### 3. Configure the Backend

 1. **Update Database Credentials:**
    - Open the `db.php` file in the `assets/php` directory.
    - Update the database connection details with your MySQL credentials (default XAMPP credentials are used below):